-Polishing Levels of Metallic Chemical Reactors
+Surface Engineering: Polishing Levels for Metallic Chemical Reactors

 Polishing is a critical process for metallic chemical reactors, especially those used in pharmaceutical, food, beverage, and high-purity chemical industries, because it directly affects surface roughness (Ra), which influences cleanability, corrosion resistance, and product contamination (e.g., microbial growth, product adhesion).